 Our History

-Since 1996, Summit Achievement has provided the gold standard of wilderness therapy and education at our residential facility in the mountains of western Maine.
-Our model of wilderness therapy can be traced directly to Outward Bound’s mountaineering-style of expeditions.
+Since 1996, Summit Achievement has provided the gold standard of adventure therapy and education at our residential facility in the mountains of western Maine.
+Our model of can be traced directly to Outward Bound’s mountaineering-style of expeditions.
 High-quality gear, team work, and healthy food all are part of our expedition model and have been since day one.

 The Beginning